-Trees or shrubs, with alternate, simple leares, and deciduous stipules; flowers monœcious, the sterile in aments, which are racemed or head-like; stamens in the sterile flowers, 6 to 20, on the base of the calyx; ovary in the fertile flowers with several cells and ovules, but becoming in fruit a 1-seeded nut surrounded by an involucre (cup, burr, or sac).
+Trees or shrubs, with alternate, simple leaves, and deciduous stipules; flowers monœcious, the sterile in aments, which are racemed or head-like; stamens in the sterile flowers, 6 to 20, on the base of the calyx; ovary in the fertile flowers with several cells and ovules, but becoming in fruit a 1-seeded nut surrounded by an involuce (cup, burr, or sac).

-- § Sterile flowers in aments, fertile flowers solitary or 2 or 3 together 2 - § Sterile flowers and fertile also in aments, the latter loose and large...c 2 Involucre 1-flowered, cup-like, composed of many little scales...a - 2 Involucre 1-nowered, cup-like, composed of many little scales...
-2 Involucre 2 or 3-flowered, composed of few large valves....b - a Sterile aments slender, calyx 5-cleft, stamens 5 or 10.
-Fertile flowers, consisting of an every sitting in a scaly cup, becoming, in fruit, an acorn, 1-celled, 1-seeded.
-A noble genus of trees (rarely shrubs), always known by their peculiar fruit, called acorns.
+§ Sterile flowers in aments, fertile flowers solitary or 2 or 3 together....2

+- § Sterile flowers and fertile also in aments, the latter loose and large....c 2 Involucre 1-flowered, cup-like, composed of many little scales....a 2 Involucre 2 or 8-flowered, composed of few large valves....b - Sterile aments slender, calyx 5-cleft, stamens 5 or 10.
+Fertile flowers, consisting of an ovary sitting in a scaly cup, becoming, in fruit, an acorn, 1-celled, 1-seeded.
+A noble genus of trees (rarely shrube), always known by their peculiar fruit, called acorns.
 The timber is of great value, especially in ship-building.
 In the Class Book of Botany, 23 species are described.
-(See Figs. 32-34, 267.) - b Involucre of the fruit and fertile flowers a burr with 4 valves.
-Sterile aments slender, each flower with 5-15 stamens; 3 fertile flowers in each involucre, which is beset with slender prickles.
+(See Figs. 32-34, 267.)
+Oak.
+QUERCUS. - b Involucre of the fruit and fertile flowers a burr with 4 valves.
+Sterile aments slender, each flower with 5-15 stamens; 3 fertile flowers in each involucre, which is heset with slender prickles.
 We have two species, one a tree, the other a shrub.
 Timber excellent.
 The fruit is sweet and nutritious.
-(See Fig. 277.)

-Chestnut CASTA'NEA. - b Involucre of the fruit a burr with 4 valves.
+(See Fig. 277.) - b Involucre of the fruit a burr with 4 valves.
 Sterile aments head-like, suspended by a slender stalk.
 Calyx 6-cleft.
-Two flowers in each burr, which is covered by weak spines.
+Two flowers in each burr, which is covered hy weak epines.
 Nuts sharply 8-angled.
 They are tall, valuable forest-trees.
 Beech.
+FAGUS.

-Fagus. - b Involucre a sac, longer than the nuts, torn at the top.
+b Involucre a sac, longer than the nuts, torn at the top.
 Sterile flowers in a slender ament.
 Shrubs.
 Usually but one flower or nut in each involucre.